Funding opportunities

 External funders

-There are a wide variety of external funders who will provide funding for church activities and buildings.
-These funders generally prefer to fund discreet projects rather than core contributions so ensure you familiarise yourself with the pages on how to apply for funding.
-However, be prepared applying to external funders is likely to take longer than you think and make sure that you are familiar with funders aims and objectives so that you match what you are trying to achieve with the funder’s preferences.
+These funders generally prefer to fund discreet projects rather than core contributions so ensure you familiarise yourself with the Synod pages on how to apply for funding before you search for a funder.
+Synod top tip is to be prepared when applying to external funders: it is likely to take longer than you think, so make sure you are familiar with funders aims and objectives and that you match what you are trying to achieve with the funder’s preferences.
 This will increase your chances of success.